Observing radio transients with Phased ALMA: Pulses from the Galactic Centre magnetar: Results

 \subsection{Pulse characterisation}

-In \href{tab:pulses_table}{Table 4} we report the pulses' properties.
-We report the modified Julian day (MJD), SNR, full width at half maximum (FWHM), flux density, fluence \footnote{Corresponding to the band-averaged peak flux density.} and isotropic energy.
-As it is seen in \href{fig:new_pulses}{Fig. 1}, most of the pulses from the GC magnetar have more than one component.
-We compute the SNR by normalizing the time series using a pulse-free region and taking the pulse peak.
-To estimate the pulse width, we use a multi-Gaussian fitting routine developed for single pulse analysis (Limaye et al. in prep.).
-Then, the fluence $\rm{F}$ is obtained as:
+In \href{tab:pulses_table}{Table 4} we report the pulse properties.
+We report the modified Julian day (MJD), S/N, full width at half maximum (FWHM), flux density, fluence \footnote{Corresponding to the band-averaged peak flux density.} and isotropic energy.
+As shown in \href{fig:new_pulses}{Fig. 1}, most of the pulses from the GC magnetar have more than one component.
+We computed the S/N by normalising the time series using a pulse-free region and taking the pulse peak.
+To estimate the pulse width, we used a multi-Gaussian fitting routine developed for single pulse analysis (Limaye et al. in prep.).
+Then, the fluence $\rm{F}$ is obtained as

-where $\rm{n_{pol}}$ is the number of polarisations, $\rm{n_{sp}}$ the number of spectral windows and $\Delta \nu$ is the bandwidth of each spectral window.
-The system equivalent flux density (SEFD) is a parameter given for each telescope as:
+where $\rm{n_{pol}}$ is the number of polarisations, $\rm{n_{sp}}$ the number of spectral windows and $\Delta \nu$ the bandwidth of each spectral window.
+The system equivalent flux density (SEFD) is a parameter given for each telescope as

-where $\rm{k_b}$ is the Boltzmann constant, $\rm{T_{sys}}$ is the system temperature, G is the system gain of phased ALMA (51 K and 1.15 K/Jy respectively on \citealt{Liu_2021}) and the effective area is $\rm{A_{eff}}$.
-Then, the isotropic energy is given by:
+where $\rm{k_b}$ is the Boltzmann constant, $\rm{T_{sys}}$ is the system temperature, G is the system gain of phased ALMA (51 K and 1.15 K/Jy respectively on \citealt{Liu_2021}), and $\rm{A_{eff}}$ is the effective area.
+Then, the isotropic energy is given by

-where L corresponds to the source luminosity distance, equal to 8.3 kpc \citep{yim}.
-As it is seen in \href{tab:pulses_table}{Table 4}, the energy of the pulses is in the order of $10^{29}$ erg.
+where D corresponds to the source luminosity distance, equal to 8.3 kpc \citep{yim}.
+As listed in \href{tab:pulses_table}{Table 4}, the energy of the pulses is of the order of $10^{29}$ erg.